Brass knuckles have been around for centuries. The laws regulating their use have been around a long time, too.

 However, some political leaders and law enforcement officials saw them as dangerous.
 By the mid to late 20th century, many areas had established laws on brass knuckle use.

-Laws In the U.S.
+Laws in the U.S.

 Some states have made brass knuckles illegal.
 They include California, Illinois, Michigan and Vermont, according to Reference.com.
-Even Texas, which typically has more lax laws on weapons, has made possession, manufacturing or sale of brass knuckles illegal.

 Most states treat knucks as a concealed weapon.
 That means carrying them may require a permit, such as it would with any concealed weapon.
 There are typically age requirements, as well, as with any concealed weapon.